 Pray With Us

-A weekly prayer guide so you can join us in praying for this project, its leaders and our congregation.
+Please join us in praying for this project, its leaders and our congregation:

 #1 Week of April 2–Prayer of Thanksgiving for the Blessings We’ve Known: